vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/deploy-cluster.md

 # Deploy Cluster

-This section provides an introduction to deploy `Nebula` cluster.
+This section introduces how to deploy `Nebula` cluster.

-## Download and install package
+## Download and Install Package

 Currently, we have offered packages for `CentOS 7.5`, `CentOS 6.5`, `Ubuntu 1604` and `Ubuntu 1804`.
 You can download rpm or deb packages by clicking the [**Assets**](https://github.com/vesoft-inc/nebula/releases).